Highlights of Northern Ireland

-Stormont Hotel, Belfast (4 star) – 2 nights
+Stormont Hotel, Belfast (4 star) or similar – 2 nights

-The Everglades Hotel, Derry (4 star) – 2 nights
+The Everglades Hotel, Derry (4 star) or similar – 2 nights

 Travel to Northern Ireland today.
 Our first visit on this tour is to Hillsborough Castle, the official royal residence in Northern Ireland and the place where many of the formal and informal stages of the Peace Process took place.
 The Castle reopened in the spring of 2019 following an extensive 5 year, £20 million makeover, restoring the Royal Residence to its former glory.
 The tour of the house will guide you through the elegant State Rooms, still in use today, including the majestic Throne Room and graceful Drawing Room.
 Make sure you take some time to stroll through the stunningly beautiful gardens.